kinturkt/LLM_Projects/4) LLM SQL Data Analyst/README.md

 - 💬 Ask questions like:
   - `"Which country has the highest GDP?"`
   - `"Top 5 products by sales in 2022"`
+  - `"List patients with BMI greater than 30"`
+  - `"List top 3 batsmen by strike rate"`
 - 🧠 Automatically generates SQL using Google Gemini API
 - No setup — works from browser once deployed